lucastheisen/jsch-nio/README.md

     println( "File contains:\n*********************\n${fileContents}\n*********************" )

 The important part here is that you _may_ need to use the `FileSystems.newFileSystem` overload that allows you to specify the `ClassLoader`.
-You may also notice that I left out the `DefaultSessionFactory` environment configuration.
-This configuration became optional as of release 0.1.7 because the default `DefaultSessionFactory` has some really sound _defaults_.
-You can check the javadoc to see what they are...
+You may also notice that I left out the `DefaultSessionFactory` environment configuration per the new behavior as of [version 0.1.7](#new-in-version-017)